Plain English Breakdown

 Limits and Unknowns

-- The bill does not specify how courts should weigh the best interests of justice and public safety when considering expungement requests.
+- The bill does not specify how the courts should weigh public safety concerns against the interests of petitioners.

-- It is unclear what specific factors beyond whether an offense was violent will be considered by the court in making decisions on expungements.
+- It is unclear what specific factors beyond whether an offense was violent will be considered by the court in making its decision.